If you have wildlife in your area, please do NOT interact with it; contact Animal Services immediately at 254-298-5732.

 The new owner of an adopted unaltered pet must have the pet spayed or neutered within 2 weeks of the adoption date or by the pet’s six (6) month birthday, whichever occurs last.

 Surrender (turn in) fees are $45.00 per adult and/or $45.00 per litter (under 3 months old) for Temple residents.
-We do not take out of town animals.
+We do not take out-of-town animals, we only service City of Temple residents.

 Public and private animal shelters in nearly every community across the United States are filled with dogs and cats.
 There are lost pets whose owners cannot be found.
 There are pets whose owners can no longer keep them.
 There are younger animals, older animals, mixed breeds and purebreds.
 They have all one thing in common: Each hoping for a permanent and loving home.